Subgame Credible Nash Equilibrium: Introduction and Definition

-\begin{thm}[Existence] Every multi-stage game $G$ has a credible equilibrium. \end{thm} \begin{proof} Every $G$ has an SPNE because for every $t$ $G^t$ has a Nash equilibrium.
-Moreover, any two equivalent subgames must have the same set of SPNEs.
-Thus, we can construct an SPNE $s^*$ such that $(s^*|g)=(s^*|g')$ in every equivalent subgames $g$ and $g'$ of $G$.
-It implies that $s^*$ is a credible equilibrium. \end{proof}
+\begin{proof} Every $G$ has an SPNE because each stage game $G^t$ has a Nash equilibrium.
+Moreover, any two equivalent subgames share the same set of SPNEs.
+Construct an SPNE $s^*$ such that $(s^*|g)=(s^*|g')$ for all equivalent subgames $g$ and $g'$.
+Then $s^*$ satisfies both internal and external credibility and is therefore an SCNE. \end{proof}